-Each scene must be visually arresting, which requires us to use dynamic camera movements and unique perspectives to elevate the inaction of our characters.
+Each scene must be visually arresting, with dynamic camera movements and unique perspectives that elevate the inaction of our characters.

 But rather than overwhelm the audience with wide lenses or abstract transitions, we should create a slick and efficient match-cutting system, making each scene feel connected and part of a larger whole.